Dieterbe/fswalk/README.md

 # fswalk

-fork of `io/fs.WalkDir()` to allow callback when finishing processing a directory
+Fork of `io/fs.WalkDir()` to allow callback when finishing processing a directory.